-Of the two (2) individual trees & one (1) group of trees protected trees discussed, none are proposed to be replaced.
-Other trees both within the subject site & adjoining side common boundary properties nearby are assessed as able to be retained, managed without any formal specified protection.
+Both of the two (2) individually discussed trees are proposed to be removed & replaced.
+Other trees, both within the subject site, the road reserve & adjoining side common boundary properties nearby are assessed as able to be retained, managed without any formal specified protection.